History of the National Park Service: Mineral springs, 1832–1916

 Mineral springs have been used for their medicinal properties since ancient times.
 By 1800, places like Saratoga Springs, New York, Berkeley Springs and White Sulphur Springs, West Virginia, and French Lick, Indiana, were becoming popular American resorts.
 In 1832 Hot Springs, Arkansas, was set aside as a Federal reservation to protect 47 hot springs.
 In 1870 the area was protected by Congress as the Hot Springs Reservation and in 1921 it was made a National Park.
 Hot Springs National Park is a health resort and spa rather than a scenic area.

 In 1902 the Federal Government purchased 32 mineral springs near Sulphur, Oklahoma, from the Choctaw and Chickasaw Indians.
 The Sulphur Springs Reservation was placed under the jurisdiction of the Secretary of the Interior who shortly acquired some additional land.
 In 1906 Congress created Platt National Park which included the Sulphur Springs Reservation.

-Establishment, 1916
+Formal establishment, 1916

 Forty-four years after the establishment of Yellowstone, President Woodrow Wilson created the National Park Service on August 25, 1916.
-The National Park Service Organic Act stated that the agency "shall promote and regulate the use of the Federal areas known as national parks, monuments, and reservations hereinafter specified by such means and measures as conform to the fundamental purpose of the said parks, monuments, and reservations, which purpose is to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations".
+The National Park Service Organic Act states that the agency is to manage national parks, monuments, and reservations in a way that conserves their scenery, natural and historic features, and wildlife, while allowing for public enjoyment.
+It also requires that these resources be protected so they remain unimpaired for future generations.

 For years J. Horace McFarland, President of the American Civic Association; Secretaries of the Interior Walter Fisher and Franklin K. Lane; Presidents William Howard Taft and Woodrow Wilson; Frederick Law Olmsted Jr.; Representatives William Kent and John E. Raker of California; Senator Reed Smoot of Utah; Stephen T. Mather and Horace M. Albright had been seeking the creation of separate agency to manage the National Parks and Monuments.

-Reorganization of 1933

-On June 11, 1933, President Franklin D. Roosevelt signed Executive Order 6166 which consolidated all National Parks and National Monuments, National Military Parks, the eleven National Cemeteries, National Memorials, and the National Capital Parks into a single National Park System.
-The National Park Service was directed to oversee all of these areas.

-There were three significant results of this action: